theLimaceGuy/tt09-wokwi-template/docs/info.md

 ## How it works

 This is a simple digital circuit that was designed beginning November 7, 2024 with TinyTapeout and UCSD in La Jolla.
-I was updated to add a flip-flop but it is next yet complete
+I was updated to add a flip-flop but it is next yet complete.

+In the next phase of the design, I added a configured two flip flops and made a clock divider.

 ## How to test